volodymyrhudyma/blog/content/blog/unit-testing-in-react-applications.md

 By using `shallow` method we do not render any child components.

-## Collecting test coverage with Jest
+## Collecting Test Coverage With Jest

 Before we proceed to the next section, let's measure the test coverage of the `Article` component.